ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    b.
 Popup menus
    c.
 Execution model: prologue, formula evaluations, epilogue.
 (Dependency checking is not possible
       because users can employ "eval" statement.)
+   d.
+Column names are python variables of type pandas.array; this means that vector calculations are supported
+      directly, including the handling of missing data for floating point using np.nan.

 .. figure:: TableExport.png